HL7/fhir/guides/daf2/pages/_includes/daf-operationdefinition-intro.md

-This profile sets minimum expectations for use of the Patient resource to record, search and fetch basic demographics and other administrative information about an individual patient.
-It identifies which core elements, extensions, vocabularies and value sets must be Supported by clients and servers.
-For the definition of Supported please refer to DAF FHIR IG.
-The data elements identified by the profile are based on ONC 2015 Edition Common Clinical Data Set(CCDS).
+This profile sets minimum expectations for the Patient resource to record, search and fetch basic demographics and other administrative information about an individual patient.
+It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 ##### Mandatory Data Elements and Terminology